Nonary/PlayNiteWatcher/readme.md

 ## Caveats

+## This script only works on Sunshine 0.20.x and above.

 1. If you're using Windows 11, make sure your Default Terminal setting is set to Windows Console Host.
 Windows Terminal has a bug that prevents hidden windows in PowerShell.
 2. Installing this script will temporarily close Sunshine to apply changes, so be prepared for a disconnect if you're using Moonlight during the script installation.